StefanHolst/opentap.homeautomation/Readme.md

 - Servy - https://github.com/rolfrm/servy

 ## LIFX Light Bulb Control
-LIFX is a WiFi connected smart light and provides an easy to use HTTP WEB API with great [documentation](https://api.developer.lifx.com/docs).
+LIFX is a WiFi connected smart light and they provide an easy to use HTTP WEB API with great [documentation](https://api.developer.lifx.com/docs).

 ### Authentication and Setup
 From this documentation we can see we need to get a authentication token and use it when calling the API.